Research Misconduct

 - In the event the DO disagrees with any of the investigation committee’s recommendations, the DO will document the basis in writing.
 Alternatively, the DO may return the report to the investigation committee with a request for further fact-finding, analysis, or clarification.
 In such an instance, the RIO shall give the respondent a copy of any revised investigation report for additional comment.

 - The factual findings of the investigation committee, once accepted by the DO, are final and not subject to appeal.
-Factual findings of the investigation committee are binding for purposes of any later related University proceedings initiated by the respondent.
+Factual findings of the investigation committee are binding for purposes of any later related university proceedings initiated by the respondent.

-- Notification of Decision Determination
+- Notification of Determination

-- IfFor research involving PHS or other federal support, ifthe DO approves an extension, if applicable, the RIO will submit to ORI a written request to the relevant funding agency for an extension, setting forth the reasons for the delay.
-The RIO extension and will ensure that periodic progress reports are filed with ORI, if ORI grants the funding agency upon request. for an extension and directs the filing of such reports.
+- For research involving PHS or other federal support, if the DO approves an extension, the RIO will submit a written request to the relevant funding agency for an extension, setting forth the reasons for the extension and will ensure that periodic progress reports are filed with the funding agency upon request.

-- Withdrawal orActions to correct the research record, including correction or retraction of all pending or published abstracts and papers work emanating from or affected by the research where research misconduct was found;
+- Actions to correct the research record, including correction or retraction of pending or published work emanating from or affected by the research where research misconduct was found;

 - Actions related to research grants, including withdrawal of pending applications, suspension and/or termination of grants, or payback of funds to the grantor agency;